top of page

 I could see the combination of emotions on the young person’s face: triumph, indignation, confusion, panic, fear.
 He began to shake.
 The officer at the top of the ladder took on a fatherly role and eventually coaxed Nymph into compliance and did keep him from falling, breaking the structure and severely injuring himself and his comrade.
 Nymph was then arrested and transformed from a concern to a prisoner.

-Why is this nineteen-year-old risking his life?
+Why is this nineteen-year-old risking his safety and maybe even his life?
 Why does he feel he has to do this?
 And why does he, in the big picture beyond our individual selves, actually have to sit up there because so few others are willing to do anything to help save the future for everyone, for everything?
 Why is there this situation where a young person eludes the hand of the law that is offering help that he didn’t ask for and then, that same helping hand arrests him after it has fastened the safety harness around his waist and lowered him carefully to safety?
 Why does Nymph finally, after scaring himself by pushing his self-sacrifice too far, take the same helping hand that is the reason why he climbed the tripod that day, sat up their waiting for his extraction to begin, not knowing if it was going to be a violent one or an outwardly civil one like today?
 Why is the only weapon we have left our bodies and, in the global context where violence is far more excessive, that lack is a privilege?

 No, there was no barrage of pepper spray that day for the media to document and show the world—out in the open anyway.
 What we saw was a farce of civilization, where not clear-cutting is obviously the right thing to do but has been twisted into a ludicrously improbable situation played out every day with varying degrees of violence on the part of the RCMP.
 And, as our culture spirals into deeper and deeper trenches of greed, all we are asking for is 2080 hectares of old-growth forest to be protected for the future of the planet.
 Much ado about a nothing that is everything.[10]